MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/prereqs.md

 # Getting Started
 Custom Learning for Office 365 provides the flexibility to set up the solution in a couple different ways.
 The following sections outline the options available.

-## Provision with the PnP Provisioning Service - Recommended
+## Setup using the SharePoint Online Provisioning Service - Recommended
-The PnP Provisioning Service provides the fastest, easiest, and recommended method for setting up Custom Learning.
-With the PnP Provisioning Service, an Office 365 tenant admin signs into the site, makes a few choices, and clicks **Add to Tenant** to provision the SharePoint Online Custom Learning Site, and the Custom Learning Web part.
+The SharePoint Online Provisioning Service provides the fastest, easiest, and recommended method for setting up Custom Learning.
+With the SharePoint Online Provisioning Service, an Office 365 tenant admin signs into the service, makes a few choices, and clicks **Add to Tenant** to provision the Custom Learning Site and the Custom Learning Web part.
 When provisioning is done, the Tenant Admin receives an email that the site is ready to go.

 - To get started with the SharePoint Provisioning Service, go to [Provision with the PnP Provisioning Service](installsitepackage.md)